Hand holding cell phone connected to Wi-Fi, utilizing Managed Wi-Fi services for business connectivity

 Glo Fiber Business Managed Wi-Fi services

-A Managed Wi-Fi solution from Glo Fiber Business provides all the baseline services you expect in a managed service solution.
-Your Glo Fiber Business Managed Wi-Fi services team installs, configures, provisions and tests all necessary hardware and software.
-Once your Wi-Fi network is up and running, we manage and maintain it for you.
-This includes continually updating its security capabilities and optimizing network capacity, speed and latency performance.
+At Glo Fiber Business, our SmartBiz Managed Wi-Fi solution provides all the baseline services you expect in a managed service solution.
+Your Glo Fiber Business Managed Wi-Fi services support team installs, configures, provisions and tests all necessary hardware and software.
+Once your network is up and running, we manage and maintain it for you.
+This includes continually updating its security capabilities and optimizing network speed, capacity, and latency performance.

 Our Air Marshal intrusion prevention technology ensures round-the-clock protection and security from network vulnerabilities.
-Our wireless access points continuously and automatically scan your environment for threats and take preemptive action based on your preferences.
+Our wireless access points continuously and automatically scan your environment for cybersecurity threats and take preemptive action based on your preferences.
 For high-density environments, our Auto RF Optimization capabilities provide real-time and historical metrics that enable the system to dynamically adjust to handle increased traffic loads.

 Click here to learn more about Managed Wi-Fi services from Glo Fiber Business.